I hate waiting. That’s why I have Amazon Prime.

 What does it look like to hope in God?
 We place our fragile hopes in His hands, but too often the waiting is long, the expectations unmet.
 We fear disappointment.
 Sometimes it’s easier not to hope.

 The Israelites knew a little about waiting.
 They waited in slavery, in exile, for the Promised Land, for a Messiah.
-In their waiting they hoped.
-They grew expectations.
+In their waiting, they hoped.
+Their expectations grew.
 They longed for a leader, a savior, one who would protect them from their enemies and carry them to victory.
 For hundreds of years, they waited and hoped and expected rescue.

 And then Jesus came, and He wasn’t anything they expected.
 But when I look at His birth, I’m reminded why God is worthy of our hope.
 In Christmas I see that: